 Farmers Overhead and Profit Litigation

-In 2004, a group of lawyers led by NPR partners Cary Patterson and Michael Angelovich, and associates Christopher Johnson and Chad Ihrig, filed a proposed national class action against a group of Farmers insurance companies alleging the Farmers companies improperly failed to pay contractor’s overhead and profit on some structural loss claims where three or more construction trades were involved.
+In 2004, a group of lawyers led by NP partners Cary Patterson, Michael Angelovich, and associate Chad Ihrig, filed a proposed national class action against a group of Farmers insurance companies alleging the Farmers companies improperly failed to pay contractor’s overhead and profit on some structural loss claims where three or more construction trades were involved.
 The suit alleged it was customary in the insurance industry to pay contractor’s overhead and profit to the insured before the cost of a contractor had to be incurred by the insured, if the claim involved three or more trades.
-NPR contended Farmers sought to increase its own bottom line at the expense of its policy holders by simply not paying contractor’s overhead and profit according to industry custom.
+NP contended Farmers sought to increase its own bottom line at the expense of its policyholders by simply not paying contractor’s overhead and profit according to industry custom.

-In its Final Approval Order, the court noted NPR had “vigorously pressed the interests of the class throughout the course of this litigation” and that NPR had provided “excellent representation” to the class.
+In its Final Approval Order, the court noted NP had “vigorously pressed the interests of the class throughout the course of this litigation” and that NP had provided “excellent representation” to the class.
 Based on the size of the recovery for the class and the diligence and skill shown during the litigation, the Court awarded $37,185,000 in attorney fees.